mengxipeng1122/pbdxassetsunpacker/README.md

 ```

 note:
-    1. Asset package file only store crc32 code of every file, and the file name information is lost, so I use file names, this file lists all filename I known.
+    1. The asset package file only stores crc32 hashes of every file and the file name information is lost, so I use file the `names`.
+This file lists all filename I know so far.
-    2. Main program extrace asset package file into /tmp/, if there is file nameed retroarch in /tmp/, main program will run /tmp/retroarch instead of retroarch in NAND when users start a game, ( not all games are run with retroarch, but the first game KOF97 is ), so you can add your own retroarch into asset package file.  but i found this method is not alwayws work , maybe stock firmware updated.
+    2. Main program extracts the asset package file into /tmp/.
+If there is file nameed retroarch in /tmp/, the main program will run /tmp/retroarch instead of retroarch in NAND when users start a game.
+(Not all games are run with retroarch, but the first game KOF97 is), so you can add your own retroarch into asset package file, but I found this method does not always work, maybe due to updated firmware.
     3. You'd better use Python3